Bowers & Wilkins vs Bang & Olufsen: which premium speaker brand deserves a place in your home?

 Bang & Olufsen Beolab 18 floorstanding speakers

-Then there is the matter of surround sound, which is a specialty of Bowers and Wilkins, with a large range of bookshelf speakers, subwoofers, floor-standing speakers, and built-in units to pick and choose from.
-The Formation range alone has the Duo bookshelf speakers (opens in new tab), Formation Bass (opens in new tab), and previously mentioned Formation Bar - everything you need for a sleek yet powerful surround sound system.
+Then there is the matter of surround sound, which is a specialty of Bowers and Wilkins, with a large range of the best bookshelf speakers, subwoofers, floor-standing speakers, and built-in units to pick and choose from.
+The Formation range alone has the Duo bookshelf speakers, Formation Bass, and previously mentioned Formation Bar - everything you need for a sleek yet powerful surround sound system.

 All of this said, Bang & Olufsen wins for aesthetics in this arena with a range of distinct, flashy floor-standing speakers that could be said to eclipse the more utilitarian design that Bowers and Wilkins have gone for.
 If the B&O soundbars are designed to blend in, floor-standing speakers like the Beolab 90 (opens in new tab) and Beolab 18 (opens in new tab) do the exact opposite.